laa66/statly-backend-api/README.md

 ## How to use 🗺️

-1. At the very beginning, try to register as beta-tester on the Home page and your access should be granted after 15 minutes.
+1. At the very beginning click ``Join Beta`` button on the home page and try to register as beta-tester with your Spotify firstname, lastname and email address.
+Your access should be granted after 15 minutes.
 You will receive confirmation email :)
 2. Click on ``Login with Spotify`` button on the Home page.
 You will be redirected to Spotify account service
 3. Login with your Spotify username and password
 4. **Congratulations!** Now you can use all features of Statly